Information for Parents

 Frequently Asked Questions from Parents of Prospective Students

-1. What activities are available to my student on weekends?
+1. What activities are available to students on weekends?

 The Offices of Student Life sponsor on-campus activities and off-campus excursions.
 Student organizations plan, publicize and run events, rounding out a full and varied calendar of activities.
 Many events are subsidized by the University and are either free or offered at a minimal cost.
 Recent events have included Homecoming and Family Weekend, Springfest, music, comedy, films, fashion and talent shows, and socials.
 Students may cheer on athletic teams, take part in intramural games, attend religious services or enjoy theater productions.
 Activities vary by campus and reflect the interests of students who live and study there.